2022 U19 EURO finals fixtures and results: What's happened so far?

 Article summary

-Hosts Slovakia meet Italy at 17:30 CEST, while Romania face France at 20:00 CEST in Group A on Tuesday.
+Israel meet Austria at 17:30 CEST before England face Serbia at 20:00 CEST in Group B on Wednesday.

 Article top media content